an0j/Getting-and-Cleaning-Data-Course-Project/README.md

 1. Download the zip file
 2. Unzip the downloaded file
 3. Read the text files
-4. Merge the test and traing sets
+4. Merge the test and traning sets
-5. Extract only the mean and standard deviation for each measurement
+5. Extract only the measurements on the mean and standard deviation for each measurement
 6. Use descriptive activity names to name the activities in the data set.
 7. Appropriately label the data set with descriptive variable names.
 8. Create a second, independent tidy set with the average of each variable for each activity and each subject.